 “Here is Edward Bear, coming downstairs now, bump, bump, bump on the back of his head, behind Christopher Robin.
 It is, as far as he knows the only way of coming downstairs, but sometimes he feels that there really is another way, if only he could stop bumping for a moment and think of it.” – Winnie the Pooh

-In our experience, any issue or problem can be automatically improved by asking why as a group.
-It has helped teams better understand their customers’ needs, it has helped organizations save thousands of dollars on fixing the wrong thing.
+In our experience, any issue or problem can be quickly improved by asking why within a small group.
+It has helped teams better understand their customers’ needs, and it has helped organizations save thousands of dollars on fixing the wrong thing.

 - This is a team exercise and asking the why needs to be explorative and not in any form understood as a criticism.
 So keep the ideas and conversation open with strong ground rules and group facilitation.

 - Keep in mind that we are focused on processes and not always people.
 Remember the 94/6 rule – that 94% of the issues come from your process and 6% of the issues from the people.
 So if you end up with more training as the root cause, take it from me, you have missed something major.

-The below slide from our Lean Six Sigma training deck visually captures how five why’s may actually work in reality.
+The below slide from our Lean Six Sigma training deck visually captures how five why’s work in reality.

 * A quick footnote on the Washington Monument